kartheek91/kartheek91.github.io/_posts/2021-02-25-introduction-to-runtime-fields-in-elasticsearch.md

   }
 }
 ```
 We defined the field **concatenated_field** in the runtime_mappings section.
-We used a short Painless script that defines how the value of concatenated_field will be calculated per document (using + to indicate concatenation of the value of the fullname field with the static string ‘:’ and the value of the age field).
+We used a short Painless script that defines how the value of concatenated_field will be calculated per document (using + to indicate concatenation of the value of the full name field with the static string ‘:’ and the value of the age field).
 We then used the field concatenated_field in the query.
 When defining a Painless script to use with runtime fields, you must include emit to return calculated values.

 Result:
 ```